Specialist Overview: Financial Transparency & Surgical Value

 Past patients of California Hernia Specialists discuss what type of surgery they ultimately chose for their hernia repair and what helped them make that decision.How much does hernia surgery cost?

-Hernia surgery is done in an operating room at either a hospital or a surgery center.
+Hernia surgery is done in an operating room usually at an ambulatory surgery center (ASC).
 Our office focuses on ‘bundled pricing’ for all of our patients.
 Instead of worrying about how much the hospital or the Anesthesiologist will charge you, our prices include all aspect of your surgical care, from the time you walk in the door for your surgery to the minute you leave.
 This includes all costs on the day of your surgery including medications, nursing, anesthesia care, surgeon fees, mesh or other materials required, any credit card and service fees, as well as all other facility related charges.
 A full list of our bundled prices are listed on our Insurance and Costs page.

 How Much Does Hernia Surgery Cost?